periode/thesis/readings/notes/pineiro_aesthetics_of_code.md

 are there canons of beauty in programming? probably, to a certain extent, but they are highly context-dependent.

-elegance is irreducible but not non-correlated with manifestations.
+elegance is irreducible but correlated with manifestations.

 metaphor of the colorful painting: colorful is not inherently beautiful or not, but when applied to something beautiful, it is correlated by the manifestation of a lot of colors, say in particularly rich or vivid palettes.

 apparently, sibley says that is impossible to define what is "beautifully combined". well if you take a goal-oriented approach, it becomes actually easy: does it do the job? (not completely explanatory but partially). because, yes, we don't use rules, but we use *heuristics*.

-coming back to the "what it does", there can be a parallel seen between the aesthetic aspect of software and its public aspect? re-use -> zusammenleben
+coming back to the "what it does", there can be a parallel seen between the aesthetic aspect of software and its public aspect? re-use -> zusammenleben -> *habitability*

 private aesthetics vs. public aesthetics?